Reactions to the execution of Saddam Hussein: Opposition

 Hosni Mubarak, the President of Egypt, called the execution shameful and unthinkable, and stated that the execution turned the ex-president into a martyr.
 "I am not saying whether Saddam did or did not deserve the death penalty.
 I am also not getting into the question of whether this court is lawful under occupation.
 I knew they wanted to administer the sentence before the end of the year, but why on the Muslim holiday?
 People are executed all over the world, but what happened in Baghdad on the first day of Eid al-Adha was unthinkable.
 I didn't believe it was happening", he said.
 "In the end, no one will ever forget the circumstances and the way in which Saddam was executed.
 They turned him into a martyr, and the problems in Iraq remained."

-Muammar Gaddafi, Leader of Libya said that "Saddam Hussein was a prisoner of war held by the US occupation forces, and as such should have been tried in the US or Britain, rather than in an Iraqi puppet regime's kangaroo court."
-Libya declared three days of mourning after Saddam Hussein's death and cancelled public celebrations around the Eid religious holiday.
+Muammar Gaddafi, leader of Libya said that "Saddam Hussein was a prisoner of war held by the US occupation forces, and as such should have been tried in the US or Britain, rather than in an Iraqi puppet regime's kangaroo court."
+Libya declared three days of mourning after Saddam's death and cancelled public celebrations around the Eid religious holiday.

 Mahmoud Ahmadinejad, President of Iran said that "The execution of Saddam has proven that trusting the United States is not convenient," referring to the Iran–Iraq War in 1980–88 during which, he alleged, Washington encouraged Saddam in going to war with Tehran but then ousted him from power in 2003 "when he wasn't useful anymore.
 Countries in the region should learn the lesson and, like Iran, should only trust the will of their people and not corrupt powers."